GitHubDragonFly/HTML_CSS_JS/README.md

  - OBJ and PLY Viewers notes:
    - Both viewers require a browser supporting WebGL and are set to open in new tab/window
    - They do allow some mouse control, with `wheel` serving as zoom in/out and `left-button click/drag` to rotate the image
+   - Background image supported formats are PNG, JPEG, SVG, BMP and GIF while selecting non-image file will reset the background
    - Either an OBJ file alone or both MTL/OBJ files can be loaded at the dialog screen
    - Only a PLY file alone can be loaded at the dialog screen
    - OBJ and PLY examples were downloaded from [here](https://github.com/mrdoob/three.js)